RAGE-toolkit/RAGE-workshop-2024/day4/Phylogenetics/day4_tree_building.md

 # 4.2.1b: Tree building

-In this practical we will be using Omicron SARS-CoV-2 sequences.
-Due to time constraints, we will be using a subset of sequences (trees can take a very long time to run if there are a lot of sequences!).
-A representative set of sequences from multiple countries has been selected.

-We will be analysing and interpreting best fitting substitution models, bootstrap values and finding the best ways to visualise trees.
-We will also be extracting useful metadata from sequence IDs and annotating this on to phylogenetic trees.
+In this practical we will be analysing and interpreting best fitting substitution models, bootstrap values and finding the best ways to visualise trees.
+We will also be extracting useful metadata and annotating this on to phylogenetic trees.

 ## 4.2.1b.1: Preparation

 Start by making a folder for the analysis in your home directory.
 Call this `YOURNAME_Phylogenetics_analysis` replacing YOURNAME with your first name (no spaces or special characters except _ please!)

-You'll then need to copy the fasta file `omicron_subset_countries.fasta` we'll use for this practical from the `/shared-team/Phylogenetic_data/` folder to the folder you just made.
+You'll then need to copy the fasta file `nig-af2-seqs.fasta` we'll use for this practical from the `/day4/Phylogenetics/Data` folder to the folder you just made.

 ## 4.2.1b.2: Alignment